ctu-mrs/mrs-geographiclib-datasets/README.md

 # mrs-geographiclib-datasets

-A deb package soure for automating the download of _geographiclib-*_ datasets (geoid, magnetic, gravity).
+A deb package containing _geographiclib-*_ datasets (geoid, magnetic, gravity) used by Mavros.